jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

 This repository contains the code and examples used in the research presented in the paper Mean First Passage Times for Transport Equations.
 You can find the full paper here: https://arxiv.org/abs/2404.00400

 ## Overview
-The repository includes implementations for the examples discussed in the paper, including:
+This repository provides the numerical implementations and visualizations for the examples discussed in the paper, showcasing applications of Mean First Passage Time (MFPT) theory to various transport equation scenarios.
+Key examples include:

 ## Numerical Methods

 1. Circular Domain Example.
-Simulates particle movement along microtubules in a circular domain:
+Simulates particle movement along microtubules within a circular domain.
    <div style="text-align: center;">
     <img src="Circledomain/Figs/g4500120-800px-wm.jpg"
          alt="Circular Domain Example"